Larger employers stipulating a 2.1 do so partly to provide a cut-off point for applications. Smaller employers may be more flexible.

 A 2.1 or a first makes it easier to kick start your career in property, whether you have an RICS accredited degree or not.
-But don't despair if you’ve got a 2.2 – while big property firms, such as JLL and BNP Paribas Real Estate, often require a 2.1 from graduate applicants, you're not short of options if you don't attain this.
+But don’t despair if you’ve got a 2.2 – while big property firms, such as JLL and Cushman & Wakefield, often require a 2.1 from graduate applicants, you're not short of options if you don't attain this.

 First, interpret the job advert